C6WX/Group-7-2/README.md

 ### Concept and Monsters
 The game that I researched to be able to make this project happen is Little Nightmares 2.
 I used multiple websites to research this game to get enough inspiration to create it.
 The first website I used was the game's main website (LITTLE NIGHTMARES II | Official Website (EN), 2021).

-I used this website to research the central concept of the game as well as the monsters within the game to help create the boogyman within my project.
+I used this website to research the central concept of the game as well as the monsters within the game to help create the boogieman within my project.
 Using the website I came to the realisation that the majority of the monsters within the game represent common childhood fears.
 For example, one of the monsters within Little Nightmares 2 is a teacher who can extend her neck to an abnormal length.
 The childhood fear this monster represents is the fear of being seen and told off.
 Another monster within the game is the doctor who can crawl on the ceiling and surprise the player at any time.
 This monster represents the fear of the doctors.

 I found the website to be very simple and effective in showcasing their game and all the different things to expect when playing the game.
 Also, the website is very interactive which makes using it for research easier.
 One thing I didn't like about the website however is the amount of links to purchase the game as it takes up more space than it should on the website.